apple-phi/thtools/README.md

 >Before installation, make sure you have downloaded the NUPACK library by following the instructions [here](https://piercelab-caltech.github.io/nupack-docs/start/#installation-requirements).
+>If you are a Windows user, you will be installing both NUPACK and ToeholdTools via the Linux subsystem.

 You can install ToeholdTools from PyPI via pip:
 ```bash